West Farm Cottage

 Just a 15-minute drive away, The Bird in the Bush in Elsdon comes highly recommended for its bar and restaurant food, and Elsdon is also home to the award-winning, family-run microbrewery, First & Last.
 Or, if you would prefer to eat-in but let someone else do the cooking, you can order takeaway meals from various restaurants in both Rothbury and Morpeth, including fish and chips, Italian, Indian, Chinese and Thai cuisines.

-Discover the National Trust’s Wallington; historical house meets rolling hills, woodlands and walled gardens spread across 13,000 acres.
+The National Trust’s Wallington can be reached in ten minutes by car and is open all year round.
+A historical house meets rolling hills, woodlands and walled gardens spread across 13,000 acres.
 It offers something for everyone, whether that’s a relaxing day out to enjoy the impressive home of Sir Charles Philips Trevelyan and extensive grounds of lawns, lakes, woodland and farmland, or as somewhere to let off steam for all the family, through the bike hire and cycle trail and three play parks available in the West Wood.

 Nearby Cragside House and Gardens offer a fascinating family-friendly day out where you can discover the first house in the world to be lit by hydroelectricity.
 Crammed full of gadgets developed by Victorian inventor, innovator and landscape genius, Lord Armstrong, Cragside is truly a wonder of its age.
-The adventure playground with its network of paths and tunnels will be a huge hit with children and the gardens are an absolute delight.
+The adventure playground with its network of paths and tunnels will be a huge hit with children and the Pinetum, Rock Garden and Formal Garden all work together to make up the beautiful surroundings of Cragside.
+Please note that while the gardens and tearoom are open all year round, Cragside House & Shop is only open on Saturdays and Sundays during the winter months.

 If you prefer to spend your days on two wheels, why not explore nearby Kidland Forest and Upper Coquetdale, which is a super loop involving lovely woodland tracks and long riverside trails, or for something a little more high-energy, the Reivers Cycle Route will tick the right box.